Awasi Atacama Excursions

 • Full day, ACTIVE

-The Cerro Toco hill, which is actually a volcano, 5,600 meters above sea level, is the least difficult ascent for mountaineers.
-The trail is well marked and does not present technical challenges.
-In spite of this, the high altitude can cause problems for those who are not acclimatized and therefore deserves respect.
+The Cerro Toco hill (which is actually a volcano) at 5,600 meters above sea level, is a relatively manageble ascent for experienced mountaineers.
+The trail is well marked and does not present considerable technical challenges.
+However, the high altitude and changing weather conditions can cause problems and therefore deserves respect.
 From the summit it is possible to see not only the Salar de Atacama but also the white and green lagoons in Bolivia.

 Notes: Subject to weather and safety conditions.
-An acclimatization period is recommended prior to ascent.
+An acclimatization period of 3 days is recommended prior to ascent.